Does AI Offer Businesses The Best Price Optimisation Techniques Or Not? 🛎️

 Like any programs, AIs need relevant data just to make sure that their solutions do not cause other pricing issues.
 Specifically, all those areas beyond those which they designed to consider.

 People are doubtful about this technology on how it takes pricing decisions.
 Whether all its decisions are perfect or not, the remedy can lie in making AI explainable, provable and transparent.
 Organisations should implement explainable AI.

 Most of the AI applications are based on massive volumes of data to learn and make intelligent decisions.
 Hence, machine learning systems depend on the data which is often sensitive and personal in nature.

-Organisations are investing heavily in design methodologies and focusing on how to create AI models learn despite the scarcity of labelled data.
+Organisations are investing heavily in design methodologies.
+Focusing on how to create AI models to learn despite the scarcity of labelled data.
 Labelled data is organised to make it understandable for machines to learn.

 There are risks and challenges that are associated with AI implementation in business.
-However, just like the two different faces of a coin, AI also has several opportunities for businesses,;due to the opportunities associated with AI.
-Hence, many businesses hire IT, specialists, to train AIs to optimise their pricing strategy
+However, just like the two different faces of a coin, AI also has several opportunities for businesses, due to the opportunities associated with AI.
+Thus, many businesses hire IT specialists, to train AIs to optimise their pricing strategy.

 - Organisational Design (13)

 - Pricing Capability (73)